jdubbeldam/NppChomeDebugPlugin/README.md

 * Placing breakpoints
 * Debugging javascripts stepping through files and watching variables
-* Direct updating of changes in javascript files without reloading browser
+* Direct updating of changes in javascript files without reloading browser (is currently not implemented in NodeJs)
 * Search for strings in files
 * Console